qais20/aws-lab/aws-ha-proxy/README.md

 ---

 ## Conclusion
 This documentation outlines the full end-to-end deployment of a highly available web infrastructure using AWS ALB, Reverse Proxies, and Backend Servers.
-The system is configured to handle failures, distribute traffic efficiently, and ensure security with HTTPS.

-**Successfully Deployed & Configured!**